chrisjm093/burger/README.md

 #Usage:
 --
+In config/connection.js: add your mySQL password on line 10 to run locally.

 In terminal: run "node server.js".
 Application will be available on http://localhost:8080 in the browser.
 Deployed application available at https://da-burger-logger.herokuapp.com/